Thursday, November 28, 2024

 In other reports of their death, and indeed as reported by Walsh himself, there is no mention of Tonkawa involvement: no raising alarm or tracking the "depredators".
 As in the next section on the 1843 raid on Austin, this brings up questions as to whether the Tonkawa were at the time encamped, in this case quite close to Barton Springs.

-Regardless, if the Tonkawa were encamped at Republic Square in August, and if Dolson and Black were killed at Barton Springs as recalled by Walsh, one might expect some mention if only to say "the Tonkawa wanted to track the depredators but were discouraged as it was outside the city limits".
-I find the complete lack of reference to the Tonkawa, even by Walsh, raises questions that I'll explore more in the next section in the context of the year 1843.
+Regardless, if as O'Dell says, the Tonkawa were camped "strategically ... at the mouth of Shoal Creek, near where Dolson and Black were scalped ...", one might expect some mention (not just by Walsh, but any of the chroniclers of this story) if only to say "the Tonkawa wanted to track the depredators but were discouraged as it was outside the city limits".
+I find the complete lack of reference to the Tonkawa raises questions that I'll explore more in other sections: were the Tonkawa actually encamped at that time.

 Obit from newspaper for Dolson and Black.
 Details differ a bit from what Walsh describes, i.e. they had gone swimming at Barton Springs.
 Obit pulled from https://www.findagrave.com/memorial/63887231/george-m-dolson